openstack/openstack-manuals/doc/admin-guide-cloud/source/telemetry-alarms.rst

 Alarms provide user-oriented Monitoring-as-a-Service for resources running on OpenStack.
-This type of monitoring ensures you can automatically scale in or out a group of instances through the Orchestration module, but you can also use alarms for general-purpose awareness of your cloud resources' health.
+This type of monitoring ensures you can automatically scale in or out a group of instances through the Orchestration service, but you can also use alarms for general-purpose awareness of your cloud resources' health.

 These alarms follow a tri-state model: